risoflora/libsagui/INSTALL.md

 # Installing

-This page shows the official binaries and packages for each stable version of the Sagui library.
+This page shows the official installation for each stable version of the Sagui library.
 They are available for the common systems and below are the steps to install them.

 # Windows (pacman)